Skip to content

 reject

-Creates a shallow copy of a portion of a given list, filtered down to just the elements that does not match the given term.
+Creates a shallow copy of a portion of a given list, filtered down to just the elements that do not match the given term.
 You can use either a single term, regex, or a list of terms to match with.

 Argument Usage Type Description